Glitzyken/kenjimmy/README.md

 ## 🔖 License

-You are free to use this software as long as you keep the 'kj-' prefixes and the signature on the footer section.
+This is my portfolio site, which means that it is a reflection of what I can do with my skills.
+Usually, you are supposed to create your own unique portfolio but if for any other reason you wish to use this codebase for your project, you must keep the 'kj-' prefixes and the signature at the footer section.